 The court ruled Monday that it is unconstitutional for state laws to require juveniles convicted of murder to be sentenced to life in prison without possibility of parole.
 The 5-4 decision is in line with others the court has made, including ruling out the death penalty for juveniles and life without parole for young people whose crimes did not involve killing.

-Philadelphia-based attorney Norris Gelman applauded the ruling, which found that mandatory life-in-prison sentences for juveniles violate the Eighth Amendment's prohibition
+Philadelphia-based attorney Norris Gelman applauded the ruling, which found that mandatory life-in-prison sentences for juveniles violate the Eighth Amendment's prohibition on cruel and unusual punishment.

 "When something is declared unconstitutional, it means that whatever it is, is an enemy of justice," Gelman said.
 "It's an enemy of what we believe in as a country.
 And the court found this practice to be something that was basically and fundamentally at odds with the vision of the Constitution."